Injured by a Driver Who Rear-ended Your Car, Truck or SUV?

-Rear-end accidents are among the most common auto accidents in New York.
+Rear-end accidents are among the most common vehicle wrecks in New York City.
 They can happen on any kind of road and at any speed.
-In fact, they’re especially common in parking lots, at red lights, or at stop signs.
-But they can also happen at high speeds and involve catastrophic injury or even death.
+Though especially common in parking lots, they also happen at red lights and stop signs.
+They can also be dangerous, even life-threatening at high speeds, and cause catastrophic injuries and even death.

 At Kaplan Lawyers PC, we understand how devastating rear-end accidents can be.
 Even with only moderate injuries, they can generate tremendous expense, require time away from work, and cause physical suffering.
-More severe injuries can turn your whole world upside down.
-In either case, a New York auto accident attorney can help.
+More severe injuries requiring long-term care and other disabilities can turn your whole world upside down for years, if not the rest of your life.

 Common Injuries in Rear-End Collisions

-The severity of your injuries in any rear-end collision can depend on a number of factors, including speed, weather, roadway conditions, seatbelt use, and more.
-The following — while not all-inclusive — is a list of some of the more common injuries experienced by victims of rear-end accidents in New York:
+No two accidents are identical.
+So, the severity of your injuries in any rear-end wreck can vary, depending on many factors, such as speed, weather, roadway conditions, seatbelt use, and more.
+The following is a list of some of the more common injuries that victims of rear-end accidents in New York typically suffer:

 - Soft tissue injuries